 - Reentry success was facilitated by access to critical services, but gaining access was much smoother for individuals with the support and guidance of resourceful program staff or probation and parole officers.
-Individuals who participated in reentry or transitional programs reported being connected to the services they need, such as applying for or reactivating Medicaid, accessing food stamps if they are eligible, assistance with getting valid government identification, getting connected to mental health treatment providers, engaging in substance use disorder treatment, and accessing medical prescriptions.
-In addition, as discussed earlier, some participants shared that their probation or parole officers have served in a similar role, assisting them with or providing them with helpful resources for accessing necessary services.
-Yet, among those responding to the poll questions, only 36% reported that they had a parole officer who aided their transition back to the community. - Many individuals, however, did not have access to prerelease programming or even basic life skills preparation.
+Individuals who participated in reentry or transitional programs reported being connected to the services they need, such as applying for or reactivating Medicaid, accessing food stamps if they are eligible, obtaining valid government identification, connecting to mental health treatment providers, engaging in substance use disorder treatment, and accessing medical prescriptions.
+In addition, as discussed earlier, some participants shared that their probation or parole officers have served in a similar role, assisting them with or providing them with helpful resources for accessing necessary services. - Many individuals, however, did not have access to prerelease programming or even basic life skills preparation.
 Several participants, especially those who served lengthy sentences, wished they would have had more guidance about basic life skills upon release.
-One participant shared,
+One participant shared: